nhsconnect/FHIR-END-OF-LIFE-API/pages/explore/api_eol_security_consent.md

 {% include custom/fhir.reference.html resource="Consent" page="CareConnect-EOL-Consent-1" fhirname="Consent" fhirlink="consent.html" content="User Stories" userlink="engage_endoflife.html" %}

+## Patient Scenario ##

+Any encounter with an NHS professional.
+Especially on creation of the intial EPACCs record, the patient will be asked consent to share this data more widely for the purposes of providing them with direct care.

+A consent is recorded for a patient based on their meeting with a professional.
+The Consent FHIR resource has been chosen to represent this consent recording.
+It can record the status as well as the purpose of the consent, and actors involved (Professionals recording this consent status).

+Where there is no Consent to share on the system, no EOL data will be shared on other consumer systems.

 ## 1. Read ##

 <div markdown="span" class="alert alert-success" role="alert">